The-Known-Galaxy/archives/sith/persons_of_interest/nomi_sunrider/nomi_sunrider.md

 # Introduction

 Nomi Sunrider, member of the Jedi Order during the Galactic Republic, was a Jedi Master, who later became the Jedi Grand Master.
 She married Andur Sunrider, a man native to her same planet and she had a daughter with him whose name was Vima.
-During one of Andur’s missions he was ambushed and killed leaving Nomi in great depression.
+During one of Andurâ€™s missions he was ambushed and killed leaving Nomi in great depression.
 Nomi became a padawan under Jedi Master Thon and participated in a mission to aid Ulic Qel-Droma in which they succeeded.
 Qel-Droma later developed a romantic relationship with Nomi but ultimately fell to the Dark Side.
 Nomi participated throughout the Great Sith War, fighting against Exar Kun and his once loved Qel-Droma.
-The war came to an end with Exar Kun’s death and Nomi win over Qel-Droma, who she left alive due to her personal feelings.
+The war came to an end with Exar Kunâ€™s death and Nomi win over Qel-Droma, who she left alive due to her personal feelings.
 She later returned to the Order, where she continued climbing the ranks until eventually becoming the Grand Master nearing the time of the Conclave on Exis Station.

 # Biography

-A young Nomi Da-Boda marries Andur Sunrider and adopts his husband’s surname.
+A young Nomi Da-Boda marries Andur Sunrider and adopts his husbandâ€™s surname.
-At the start she was continuously surprised by her husband’s connection with the Force but he assured her she also had it.
+At the start she was continuously surprised by her husbandâ€™s connection with the Force but he assured her she also had it.
 They lived together on the planet of Darada and then moved to H'ratth after being invited by Master Chamma.
 There she gave birth to her daughter Vami and after various years, Andur learned everything he could.